ddemeyer/ISHMonitor/README.md

         NLog, Version=4.0.0.0, Culture=neutral, PublicKeyToken=5120e14c03d0593c, processorArchitecture=MSIL
               SCHEME: <WINDOWS_INSTALLER>  ID: <MSI>  DESCRIPTION : <Windows Installer>
         gacutil /i C:\GITHUB\ISHMonitor\NLog.dll
+* If `Universal Dashboard` returns `Unable to find type [Microsoft.AspNetCore.Http.CookieOptions]` when doing a Get-Help on New-UDGrid.
+It simply means that the library didn't load successfully, running a `Start-UDDashboard` did load it correctly and the ISE help worked.
 * If you get `New-IshSession : Reference to undeclared entity 'raquo'.
 Line 98, position 121.`, most likely you specified an existing "Web Services API" url.
 Make sure your url ends with an ending slash `/`.
 * If a test fails with `The communication object, System.ServiceModel.Channels.ServiceChannel, cannot be used for communication because it is in the Faulted state.`, it probably means you didn't provide enough (mandatory) parameters to the WCF/SVC code so passing null parameters.
 Typically an `-IshPassword` is missing or using an existing username.